Western Pygmy Possums

 The Founder

 Kevin Hughes has had a passion for Australian Native Animals for some years which began when he worked as a commercial pilot for the Wirrimanu Aboriginal Community in Balgo, Western Australia – the base being located at Halls Creek, a few hours drive North of Balgo.
-The Indiginous Elders of the area where a huge influence on the desire to learn and assist Australian wildlife.
+The Indigenous Elders of the area where a huge influence on the desire to learn and assist Australian wildlife.

 Endangered Species Supporters Australia is proud to acknowledge the Traditional Owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respect to elders both past, present and emerging, and are committed to, and inspired by, indigenous Australia.
 In acknowledging country, we commit to the relentless pursuit of a united Australia.